-Dennis Cappello is a visiting assistant professor of law and ethics at the Gabelli School of Business, as well as the pre-law advisor at the undergraduate Gabelli School of Business.
+Dennis Cappello is an associate professor of law and ethics at the Gabelli School of Business, as well as the pre-law advisor at the undergraduate Gabelli School of Business.
 Professor Cappello is a proud alumnus of the Gabelli School, earning his BS magna cum laude in accounting.
 He received his JD from the Benjamin N. Cardozo School of Law, Yeshiva University.

 Professor Cappello began his professional career upon graduation from law school in 1980 as an associate tax consultant at Deloitte & Touche LLP, where he worked extensively on tax returns and financial statements for private placement real estate limited partnerships.
 His practice areas also included federal and state taxation of clients in various fields, including nonprofit foundations, law, retail, manufacturing, oil and gas.